niallpcarroll/musical-hangman/README.md

   - [Acknowledgments](#acknowledgments)

 ## User Experience
 Musical Hangman is intended to be an easy-to-use, simple and fun game.
 The design is uncluttered, displaying only what is necessary for the game, making its use self-explanatory.
+Borne out of a personal interest of mine - music - it has classical music as its theme.
 As it is entirely focused on the subject of music, there is a clear educational function to it as it could be used by children and older music students.

 ### User Stories
 * The website should be very straightforward for the user - the objective of the game is self-explanatory: there is a keyboard display, indications as to the length of the answer, and a counter for wrong answers.
 The pop-up gives a clear option to re-start the game.